Honda CB 125 Hornet Review: Gunning For Gold!

 The Honda CB 125 Hornet I’m astride made light work of the heavy weekday traffic, even at this early hour.
 Despite its modest 125 cc single-cylinder engine, the CB 125 Hornet managed to stay ahead of most other two-wheelers, and filtering through traffic proved to be easy and effortless.
 On this particular morning, I’m headed west on National Highway 48, commonly referred to as NH48, a multi-lane expressway between Delhi and Gurgaon – one of the busiest inter-city routes in India.
 And this is where I really appreciated the slim, light and agile Honda CB 125 Hornet.

 I spotted a pair of familiar LED DRLs in the rear view mirrors, constantly on my tail, through every gap in traffic, but somehow not wanting to get ahead of me.
 It was a Yamaha MT-15, and even with the slight displacement and performance advantage, the MT-15 stayed on my tail before I reached the outskirts of Gurugram, or Gurgaon, as some of us still call it.
 Perhaps, it was an admiring glance at the small Honda, or maybe even to make an estimate of how quick it can go.
-Outside of city limits is when I let the throttle go wide open.
+Outside of city limits is when I opened the throttle to full lock.
 The speedometer managed to inch up to 115 kmph before I backed off.
 But I digress.
 Let’s go to the beginning, when you will perhaps lay your eyes for the first time on the 125cc Hornet.

 Also Read: Honda CB 125 Hornet Launched At Rs.
 1.02 Lakh